-Specifically, if it helps your score, we will replace one of your midterm scores by its "final statistical equivalent" (FSE).
+Specifically, if it helps your score, we will replace one of your midterm scores by its "final statistic equivalent" (FSE).
 We compute the FSE of an exam as follows:

 Let F be the number of standard deviations above the mean that you score on the final.
 For example, if you are 0.3 standard deviations below the mean, F=-0.3.
 Let \overline{M} be the class-wide mean (not including zeroes) on an midterm.
 Let σ_M be the class-wide standard deviations (not including zeroes) on a midterm.
 Your FSE for that exam is $\sigma_M F + \overline{M}$.
+The FSE cannot go above the maximum possible score for that exam.